-(4) Major voices from this group, which was known by colleagues as "the boys" due to their relative youth, included John Sevier and Felix Grundy.
+(9) Tennessee members of this group frequently alluded to the Duck River Massacre.
+Major voices from this group, which was known by colleagues as "the boys," included John Sevier and Felix Grundy.
 This group mostly represented Western states and cited issues of national honor such as impressment.
 The most prominent voice of this group was the newly-installed Speaker of the House, Henry Clay.
 For the point, identify this coalition of Congressmen who vigorously supported the War of 1812.

-ANSWER: War Hawk (prompt on "Hawk(s)")
+ANSWER: War Hawks (prompt on "Hawk(s)")

-(5) This word names a 1940s hairstyle consisting of curls arranged in two upward slopes, known as its namesake "rolls."
+(10) Albert Wedemeyer oversaw a strategic planning document known as this "Program" which was leaked to newspapers three days before Pearl Harbor.
+A 1940s hairstyle consisting of curls arranged in two upward slopes was known as this kind of "rolls."
 Eighteen million areas named for this word, including one that Eleanor Roosevelt set up on the White House lawn, grew about a third of wartime produce.
 For the point, give this word that names home vegetable "gardens" planted for food during World War Two.